| WALKING DISTANCE FROM SONOMA COTTAGE

 Underwood Bar and Bistro: Located a short ten-minute drive from the Inn is the hip and very popular Underwood Bar and Bistro.
 The Wine Country Living Magazine (November/December 2003 issue) wrote about low-key neighborhood spots that feature “small plates” of homey food, and palatable prices.
 The Underwood made the magazine’s hot newcomers list for 2003.
 Items on the “tapas and small plates” menu include white anchovy crostini, pizzetta of feta, tapenade, tomato, arugula and fennel, and Hoisin glazed baby back ribs.
 Oysters on the hall shell are always a favorite as well as their grilled hamburger of Hereford ranch beef, and steak frites.
 Great wine list and full bar.
 (Closed Monday).

 Zazu: This casual roadhouse restaurant offers market-fresh cuisine with an innovative (yet approachable) flair.
 Husband and wife team John and Duskie are known for their wine-friendly menu and Italian-inspired dishes, such as vin santo braised rabbit with chestnut pappardelle, and thumbelina carrot; and seared Sonoma duck with laura chenel goat cheese gnocchi, black mission figs, and saba.
-(Closed Monday and Tuesday)
+Open 7 days a week.

 ALONG THE COAST (20-30 MINUTE DRIVE)

 River's End: A mouthwatering menu and stunning sunsets — what more could you ask for?
 Perched high on a bluff, this quaint restaurant overlooks the Russian River as it flows into the Pacific.
 Featuring sublime California cuisine with a new menu every two weeks, this classic café offers the best of Sonoma County.
 Reservations recommended.
-(April-November, closed Tuesday and Wednesday; December-March, closed Monday–Thursday)
+Open 7 days a week.

 The Duck Club at the Bodega Bay Lodge: Well known for the chef's preparation of both fish and meat entrees, this coastal restaurant has a wonderfully varied menu.
 It's a lovely drive to the coast from the Inn and a pleasant way to spend the evening.
 Reservations recommended.